tedmoore/schelp2/docs/Classes/String.md

 ### `findRegexp`
-Perl regular expression search (see [String#Regular expressions](../Classes/String.md#regular-expressions)).
+Perl regular expression search (see [String / Regular expressions ](../Classes/String.md#regular-expressions)).
 This method searches exhaustively for matches and collects them into an array of pairs, in the format `[character index, matching string]`."Leftmost largest match": As in most flavors of regular expressions, `*` and `+` are greedy; if it is possible to have more than one overlapping match for a part of the regular expression, the match list will include only the leftmost and largest of them.
 In `"foobar".findRegexp("o+")`, `"o+"` may potentially have three matches: `"o"` at index 1 (second character), `"o"` at index 2, and `"oo"` at index 1. `findRegexp` will return only the last of these (`"oo"`), because it begins in the leftmost-possible matching position, and it is the longest possible match at that position.Note, though, that parentheses for grouping (a "marked sub-expression" or "capturing group") will produce a separate result: `"aaa".findRegexp("(a+)");` appears to produce duplicated results `[[0, aaa], [0, aaa]]`, but this is because the first match is for the parentheses and the second is for `a+`.To see the marked sub-expression results more clearly, consider:
 ```supercollider
 "foobar".findRegexp("(o*)(bar)");
 -> [[1, oobar], [1, oo], [3, bar]]